 “Meredith valued me as a person and gave me the skills to confidently do whatever I decided to do with my future,” said Poe.
-“I credit Anne Dahle, adviser for adult students at the time, for helping guide me and direct me toward the field of study that became my life’s passion.
-Marilyn Stuber, department head of Home Economics, helped me design my course of study and Ellen Goode became my adviser and together we came up with a plan to complete my studies.”
+“I credit Anne Dahle, advisor for adult students at the time, for helping guide me and direct me toward the field of study that became my life’s passion.
+Marilyn Stuber, department head of Home Economics, helped me design my course of study and Ellen Goode became my advisor and together we came up with a plan to complete my studies.”

 When Poe learned from Stuber that she would be graduating she was elated and sad because she had completed one of her lifetime goals and didn’t want her time at Meredith to end.

 “My teachers at Meredith had become my best friends and I learned that teachers were not there to intimidate but to encourage,” said Poe.
 “I think the faculty at Meredith was and is their greatest asset.”

 Poe’s confidence was evident when she returned to ECU for an M.S. in housing.
 She graduated in 1985.